jangler/oracles-randomizer/doc/technical.md

 ## interactions

-each room has a list of interactions associated with it, with pointer table starting at 11:5b3b and being indexed by room group, then room ID. fx bytes denote the beginning of an interaction or series of interactions that take the same parameters, except for f3, fe and ff, which respectively mean "jump to pointer", "return from pointer", and "end list". unambiguous entries not beginning with fx jump to the denoted address.
+each room has a list of interactions associated with it, with pointer table starting at 15:432b/11:5b3b and being indexed by room group, then room ID (in ages, the pointers are to bank 12, not 15). fx bytes denote the beginning of an interaction or series of interactions that take the same parameters, except for f3, fe and ff, which respectively mean "jump to pointer", "return from pointer", and "end list". unambiguous entries not beginning with fx jump to the denoted address.

 room interaction lists can be retrieved based on group and room ID using the rom data script.